Home > Index > N-O

 Neue Spiele im alten Rom (New Games in Old Rome): The Catiline Conspiracy

 Knizia seems to be a bit out of his depth in this, his only logical deduction game.
 Mainly it seems to be a matter of having luck in asking the right questions to the right players earliest.
 One wrinkle is that speculation is given a greater chance, but only to a very minimal extent.
 Black Vienna is more satisfying for this type of game.
-B L
+L

 Neue Spiele im alten Rom (New Games in Old Rome): Circus Maximus (Rome: Circus Maximus)